sgnl/reign-in-datum/readme.md

 Think about how you could transform this data to be easier to work with.
 You're given two functions to start with and encouraged to build more.

+*this exercise is intentionally sparse, you are encouraged to whiteboard your solutions before trying to implement*

 ## Task

 ### `mean` function